IGs and Leg Breaks

 How much does it cost to fix a leg break?

 Italian Greyhound rescues take in many dogs every year who have broken their leg and whose owners were not prepared to cover the cost.
 If you find yourself in this situation, be aware that Italian Greyhound rescues will only pay veterinarian fees for dogs who have been surrendered to rescue.
-IG’s in the rescue program will be adopted out to a home of Italian Greyhound rescue’s choosing, and previous owners are not considered.
+IG’s in the rescue program will be adopted to a home of Italian Greyhound rescue’s choosing, and previous owners are not considered.

 What Happens After a Leg Break?